Deborah Conway: 1981–1991: Do-Ré-Mi to Rose Amongst Thorns

 In 1981, Conway and Bray relocated to Sydney and formed pop rock band Do-Ré-Mi, with Helen Carter on bass guitar and Stephen Philip on guitar.
 They recorded two albums, Domestic Harmony (1985) and The Happiest Place in Town (1988), and eight singles.
 Their best performed hit, "Man Overboard", peaked at No. 5 on the Australia Kent Music Report Singles Chart and became the eighth-highest-positioned Australian song on the 1985 End of Year Chart.
-In the early 1980s, Conway was the domestic partner of Paul Hester—drummer for Deckchairs Overboard and then Split Enz—before he left for Los Angeles in 1985 and formed Crowded House there.
+In the early 1980s, Conway was the domestic partner of Paul Hester, drummer for Deckchairs Overboard, Split Enz, and a founding member of Crowded House with whom he left Australia in 1985 to promote the band internationally, settling in Los Angeles to record there and undertake promotional touring of the United States.

 Conway played the lead role of "Julie" in an Australian teenage road movie called Running on Empty, which was released in 1982.

 In late 1983, Conway supplied vocals for actor Tracy Mann's singing in the ABC Television series Sweet and Sour (1984), including the hit title song, "Sweet and Sour".
 Two soundtrack albums and three singles from the series were credited to The Takeaways (and various artists).
 Conway sang lead vocals on half the songs and backing vocals on almost all the rest.
 She had a minor role, credited as Debbie Conway, in The Coca-Cola Kid (1985).